-□ AS A GROUP ask for 3 people (at a time) to take turns being the volunteer, the redirector, and the observer while practicing redirecting various real-life examples.
-(15m) Tip: Make sure the group understands the instructions below.
+□ AS A GROUP ask for 1 person (at a time) to take turns being the volunteer (someone with a negative behavior scenario), the redirector, and the observer while practicing redirecting various real-life examples.
+(15m) Tip: Make sure all understand the instructions below.
+The first time (and possibly others) the group leader or the oversight consultant is the redirector.

-Ask the volunteer and redirector to turn to their redirect chart on workbook page 20 while the observer uses the practice steps on workbook page 22 (or 19).
-The observer monitors timing, asking the group to switch to the next example to redirect once the process has been successfully executed.
+Ask the volunteer and redirector to turn to their redirect chart on workbook page 20 while the observer references the practice steps on workbook page 22 (or 19).
+The observer monitors timing, the steps, and asks the group to switch to the next example to demo the process again.
 Responsibility changes hands each time roles switch.
 Help each other to get to the correct pages.
-If you can only get through 1-2 examples, this is still good for learning how to practice.
+If you can only get through 1-2 examples, this is still good for learning how to practice this tool.